-Coalition charges Buhari to appoint new coordinator for Amnesty Programme – The Sun Nigeria
+Coalition charges Buhari to appoint new coordinator for Amnesty programme – The Sun Nigeria

 Ndubuisi Orji, Abuja

-A coalition of Niger Delta ex-agitators has charged President Muhammadu Buhari to appoint a substantive coordinator for the Presidential Amnesty Programme or recall the suspended coordinator, Professor Charles Dokubo.
+A coalition of Niger Delta ex-agitators has charged President Muhammadu Buhari to appoint a substantive coordinator for the Presidential Amnesty Programme or recall the suspended coordinator, Prof. Charles Dokubo.

-The coalition in a statement by the chairman of Amnesty Phase II, Delta State, Chief Kingsley Muturu, on Thursday, said the continued stay of the Interim Committee put in place by the government to oversee the programme, in the aftermath of the suspension of Dokubo was capable of derailing the programme.
+The coalition in a statement by the chairman of Amnesty Phase II, Delta State, Chief Kingsley Muturu, yesterday, said the continued stay of the interim committee put in place by the government to oversee the programme, in the aftermath of the suspension of Dokubo was capable of derailing the programme.

-The coalition argued that the interim committee, which consists mainly of persons from outside the Niger Delta was not in the best position to suprintend over the amnesty programmes, as they members are not conversant with the main objectives of the programme.
+The coalition argued that the interim committee, which consists mainly of persons from outside the Niger Delta, was not in the best position to superintend over the amnesty programme as members are not conversant with the main objectives of the programme.

 Leave a Reply